marcodpt/paw/README.md

 ## 🔧 TODO
  - put a hello world in the documentation and in the generated index.html
- - dynamic title on route change
+ - copy README features to home article and allow to edit it

  - completely remove functions assign to DOM, table.read, table.setData,
 fieldset.setProp, etc
  - dynamic tests implementation
- - highlightjs as a component
+ - highlightjs as a component (js/html)
  - tests as a route and qunit as a component
  - docs as component
  - examples as component